avnet-iotconnect/iotc-python-rest-api/README.md

 ```

 When done testing or evaluating, the device should be deleted, as it will not be possible
-to use the IoTConnect Web UI to delete it:
+to use the /IOTCONNECT Web UI to delete it:

 ```shell
 iotconnect-cli delete-device apidemo-device01